 Applying governance capability of IBM Cloud Pak for Multicloud Management to operate Kubernetes and hybrid clouds for enterprise security standards.Click to tweet

 IBM Cloud Pak for Multicloud Management centralizes visibility, governance and automation for containerized workloads across clusters and clouds into a single dashboard.
-One of the key capabilities of MCM is the centralization of security findings to help cloud teams’ admins understand, prioritize, manage and resolve security issues that are related to their cloud applications and workloads.
-The integration of Sysdig Secure with IBM Multicloud Management extends the depth of security intelligence available to MCM users with:
+One of its key capabilities is the centralization of security findings to help cloud teams’ admins understand, prioritize, manage and resolve security issues that are related to their cloud applications and workloads.
+The integration of Sysdig Secure with IBM Multicloud Management extends the depth of security intelligence available to their users with:

 - Container image vulnerability management and configuration validation.

 - Runtime security with prevention, threat detection and mitigation.

 Sysdig Secure increases IBM Cloud Pak for Multicloud Management compliance capabilities to help meet regulatory requirements like NIST, PCI, GDPR or HIPAA.
 By deploying Sysdig Secure with IBM Cloud Pak for Multicloud Management, users can extend container security to prevent vulnerabilities, stop threats, accelerate incident response and enable forensics.

 Sysdig Secure, part of the Sysdig Secure DevOps Platform, is a Kubernetes security and compliance solution for securing cloud-native workloads.
 It embeds security intelligence into the build, run and response stages of the container lifecycle.